Zaijian Jaranilla: Early life and education

-Due to increasing demands on his time as an actor, Jaranilla discontinued regular schooling after being served as sophomore student.
+Due to increasing professional commitments, he discontinued regular schooling after completing his sophomore year.
 To continue his education, he took and passed the Philippine Educational Placement Test (PEPT) administered by the Department of Education, which allowed him to proceed directly to senior high school.
-From August 2021 to May 31, 2023, he studied at Colegio de San Juan de Dios in San Rafael, Bulacan, where he completed and graduated the Humanities and Social Sciences (HUMSS) strand.
+In 2023, Jaranilla completed his studies in Humanities and Social Sciences (HUMSS) strand at Colegio de San Juan de Dios in San Rafael, Bulacan.